hartmannr76/EasyIoC/README.md

 extension to `IServiceCollection`.
 The function `RegisterDependencies` accepts an `IClassFinder` that is used to determine how to find the classes to register.
 In this case, we are using an "Attribute" finder.
-To have your implementation class be automatically discovered, you simply need to decorate it with the proper attribute, and optionally provide a lifetime or environment you wish for it to be registered to it.
+To have your implementation class be
+discovered, you simply need to decorate it with the proper attribute, and optionally provide a lifetime or environment you wish for it to be registered to it.